MantasVaistaras/SudokuSolver/README.md

 The solutions are found by going through all the regions on the board and trying all of the possible (legal) values in each region.
 This is called the "Brute-force" method.

-If there are more solutions than 3500, the program keeps track the number of how many solutions are found, but do not store more than 3500 solutions.
+If there are more solutions than 3500, the program keeps track of the count of solutions but do not store more than 3500 solutions.

 Example 1: